CELtd/mcp-server-mechafil/README.md

 Get historical data from mechafil-server with configurable averaging (weekly by default).
 Returns smoothed metrics, averaged arrays, and offline data.

+### `fetch_context()`
+Return the full contents of `system-prompt.txt`.
+Call this first to load the authoritative operating instructions before using any other tool in the session.

 ### `simulate(...)`
 Run Filecoin forecast simulations with weekly averaged results for manageable data sizes.